ericgsmith/base-scss/components/README.md

 to be placed throughout the theme with no risk of them breaking.

-If you find you need to change the look of a component depending on it's context you should avoid using context based classes at all costs.
+If you find you need to change the look of a component depending on it's context you should avoid using context based classes.
 Instead it is better to add another "modifier" class to the component to alter the styling.
 Again, this promotes reuse.

 Sub-component are the individual parts that make up a component.
 As a general rule, adding a class to target a sub-component is a much better option than using descendant